alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-christians-are-better-than-muslims.md

 ---
 layout: post
-title: "Ruling on saying that nowadays the Christians are better than Muslims in dealings"
+title: "Ruling on saying the Christians are better than Muslims in dealings"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 18604-1"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18604, Question 1"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
+locale: en
 note: true
-uid: ruling-on-christians-are-better-than-muslims
-excerpt: "
-It is not permissible to prefer non-Muslims to Muslims, either in terms of how they deal with others or in anything else."
+excerpt: "It is not permissible to prefer non-Muslims to Muslims, either in terms of how they deal with others or in anything else."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz